 - Burns, cuts, or other bodily injury caused inadvertently

-- Failure to properly diagnose cancer or disease
+- Failure to properly diagnose a cancerous tumor or periodontal disease

 - Failure to refer a patient to the proper specialist

 - Improper infection control causing illness